netdata/learn/docs/cloud/visualize/nodes.md

 ## What's next?

-Now that you know how to view your nodes at a glance, learn how to [track active alarms](/docs/cloud/monitoring/alarms) with the Alarms panel.
+Now that you know how to view your nodes at a glance, learn how to [track active alarms](/docs/cloud/alerts-notifications/view-active-alerts) with the Alerts Smartboard.